Kata Inocencio: Early life

 A graduate of the University of the Philippines, Inocencio joined television network ABS-CBN in 1986.
 She covered President Corazon Aquino as a Malacanang Correspondent.
-She also anchored ABS-CBN's flagship newscast, TV Patrol with Noli de Castro and Frankie Evangelista from 1995 to 1996.
+She also substitute anchor for Mel Tiangco on ABS-CBN's flagship newscast, TV Patrol with Noli de Castro and Frankie Evangelista from 1987 to 1996.
 Aside from ABS-CBN News, Inocencio was involved with ABS-CBN Foundation and produced and hosted its television program, Bantay Bata 163, a docu-drama program that campaigned against child abuse.

 In August 2001, Inocencio left ABS-CBN to join a ministry that blessed Israel.
 She joined the Christian Broadcasting Network (CBN) as Vice President for Production in 2006.
 She hosted The 700 Club Asia on QTV^{3} with Peter Kairuz, Coney Reyes, Maricel Laxa-Pangilinan, Mari Kaimo, and Felici Pangilinan-Buizon.
 As Executive Producer of the 700 Club Asia, Kata produced several stories focusing on the plight of Overseas Filipino Workers^{2}.

 Inocencio also hosted the talk show Diyos at Bayan with Bro.
 Eddie Villanueva, aired on GMA News TV and GMA Network, from 2004 to 2010 from 2011 to 2014.